flutter/website/src/content/ai-toolkit/feature-integration.md

 The `generateStream` method calls into the underlying LLM without affecting the history.
-Calling the `sendMessageStream` method changes the history by adding two new messages to the provider’s history—one for the user message and one for the LLM response—when the response is completed.
-The chat view uses `sendMessageStream` when it processes a user’s chat prompt and `generateStream` when it’s processing the user’s voice input.
+Calling the `sendMessageStream` method changes the history by adding two new messages to the provider's history—one for the user message and one for the LLM response—when the response is completed.
+The chat view uses `sendMessageStream` when it processes a user's chat prompt and `generateStream` when it's processing the user's voice input.

 To see or set the history, you can access the `history` property: